mmarquardt610/recipes/desserts/chocolate_chip_cookies.md

 In the bowl of a stand mixer or using a hand-held electric mixer, cream together the butter, white sugar, and brown sugar until smooth.
 Beat in the eggs one at a time, then stir in the vanilla.
 Dissolve baking soda in hot water then add to batter along with salt.
 Mix in flour until incorporated.
 Fold in chocolate chips with a rubber spatula.
 Using a spring-loaded ice-cream scoop, drop even and large spoonfuls of dough onto a parchment-lined cookie sheet.

-Bake for about 10 minutes in the preheated oven, or until edges are nicely browned
+Cookies will bake for about 15 minutes total.
+Bake for ~13 minutes in the preheated oven, sprinkle salt in the center of each cookie, and cook 2 minutes more.
+Edges should be nicely browned when cookies are fully baked.

+Let cool on a baking rack for a few minutes.

+Pair with vanilla ice cream.